Leak: New Apple Phones Will Be Called iPhone X, iPhone 8, And iPhone 8 Plus

 — Cabel Sasser (@cabel) September 9, 2017

 Another code spelunker, Guilherme Rambo, tweeted a screen showing the set-up process iPhone X users will follow to set up the 3D tracking.
-It’s thought that the 3D facial recognition technology will also handle the authentication for unlocking the phone and doing Apple Pay transactions, replacing TouchID.
-The new facial recognition technology appears to be called “Face ID.”
+It’s thought that the new 3D facial recognition technology–referred to in the firmware as “Face ID”–will also handle the authentication for unlocking the phone and doing Apple Pay transactions, replacing TouchID.

 Face ID enrollment process (with layout issues on first page) pic.twitter.com/KczOHEy9ir